Skip to main content

 Research interests:

 Jack’s research explores how states struggle and strategise to govern capitalist development.
 He recently completed a major project that drew from declassified government documents to explore why British states liberalised the City of London financial centre in the 1970s and 1980s.
 This was published by Oxford University Press in 2022 as a book titled Governing Financialization.
 Jack’s current research focusses on the political economy of climate change.
-More specifically, he is writing on the challenges to decarbonisation posed by global economic stagnation.
+More specifically, he is writing on the challenges of decarbonising steel and other heavy industries.

 Dr María Eugenia Giraudo